A Guide to Tribal Colleges and Scholarships for Native Americans

 Scholarships for Native American Students

-• United South & Eastern Tribes.
-Each year the USET Education Committee awards money to successful applicants of one of the 30 USET Member Tribal Nations.
-The deadline is January 15.
-Students need a satisfactory GPA and must be enrolled or accepted to a college degree program.
+- United South & Eastern Tribes.
+Every year, the USET Education Committee provides financial awards to successful applicants from one of the 30 USET Member Tribal Nations.
+The deadline for applications is January 15.
+To be eligible, students must have a satisfactory GPA and be enrolled or accepted into a college degree program.

-• Zuni Tribal Scholarship.
-The Zuni Tribal Scholarship is available to American Indian students from the Zuni Tribe.
-The award amount varies, and students must be enrolled in college.
-The deadline is October 30, and the award needs yearly renewal.
+- Zuni Tribal Scholarship.
+American Indian students belonging to the Zuni Tribe can apply for the Zuni Tribal Scholarship.
+The award amount varies, and applicants must be enrolled in college.
+The deadline for applications is October 30, and the scholarship requires yearly renewal.

-• Chickasaw Nation Scholarship Program.
-Any student who is a Chickasaw Nation member and who takes three or more credit hours a semester with a 3.0 GPA may receive this award.
-The award amount varies based on enrollment status and GPA.
-Application deadlines are February 15, July 1, and September 15.
+- Chickasaw Nation Scholarship Program.
+Chickasaw Nation members who maintain a 3.0 GPA and take three or more credit hours per semester are eligible for this award.
+The amount varies depending on enrollment status and GPA.
+Application deadlines fall on February 15, July 1, and September 15.

-• Wells Fargo American Indian Scholarship.
-Members of federally recognized tribes may apply for this scholarship.
-It provides up to $5,000 per year and requires a GPA of 2.7 or higher.
-The application deadline is early June.
+- Wells Fargo American Indian Scholarship.
+Students who are members of federally recognized tribes are eligible to apply for this scholarship, which offers up to $5,000 per year and requires a minimum GPA of 2.7.
+The 2023 application deadline has already passed, so please refer to their website for any future updates.

-• Daughters of the American Revolution American Indian Scholarship.
-Applications for this scholarship typically open in November.
-It is a one-time $4,000 scholarship.
-To be eligible for this scholarship, students must be Native Americans from any tribe and must maintain a 3.25 GPA or higher.
+- Daughters of the American Revolution American Indian Scholarship.
+The application period for this scholarship typically commences in November.
+It offers a one-time $4,000 award and is open to Native American students from any tribe with a minimum GPA requirement of 3.25 or higher.

-• Gates Millennium Scholars Program.
-Native Americans are generally included in the minority students offered this scholarship.
-Students may need to pursue fields where their ethnic groups have low numbers.
-The award amount and application deadline vary.
+- Gates Millennium Scholars Program.
+Native Americans are typically eligible for this scholarship as part of the minority student category.
+The scholarship may prioritize fields of study where their ethnic groups are underrepresented.
+The award amount and application deadline vary depending on the specific scholarship opportunity.

-• American Indian Education Fund Scholarship.
-This award is typically offered to those with tribal enrollment for themselves or their parents.
-The award is up to $2,000 per year.
-The deadline is early April.
+- American Indian Education Fund Scholarship.
+This scholarship is usually available to individuals with tribal enrollment for themselves or their parents.
+It provides an award of up to $2,000 per year.
+The scholarship application period begins on February 1st annually, with a priority deadline of May 31st.
+However, the application remains open until January 30th of the following year.

-• Gates Post Graduate Scholarship.
-This prestigious award typically gives $5,000 to $30,000 per year for students in post-graduate training in STEM.
-Applicants must apply by June 1 and must pursue STEM fields.
+- Gates Post Graduate Scholarship.
+The esteemed award typically offers $5,000 to $30,000 per year for students engaged in post-graduate training in STEM fields.
+Applicants must apply by June 1 and demonstrate a commitment to pursuing STEM disciplines.

 Grants for Native American Students

-• Bureau of Indian Education Grant Program.
-The BIE has a grant program for Native Americans who are at least ¼ Indian blood.
-Students must be accepted or enrolled in a college program for an associate or four-year bachelor’s degree.
-They also must have clear financial need, often shown through the FAFSA.
-Blindness or vision loss
+- Bureau of Indian Education Grant Program.
+The BIE (Bureau of Indian Education) offers a grant program specifically for Native Americans with at least ¼ Indian blood.
+To be eligible, students must be accepted or enrolled in a college program pursuing either an associate or four-year bachelor’s degree.
+Demonstrating clear financial need, often through the FAFSA application, is also a requirement for this grant.
+Additionally, individuals with blindness or vision loss may qualify for this program.

-• Blackfeet Nation Higher Education Grant.
-This grant typically awards members of the Blackfeet Tribe between $2,800 and $3,000 to use toward their undergraduate training.
-Applications may require proven financial need and an essay.
+- Blackfeet Nation Higher Education Grant.
+Members of the Blackfeet Tribe can typically apply for this grant, which offers an award ranging from $2,800 to $3,000 to be used for their undergraduate education.
+The application process may involve demonstrating financial need and submitting an essay.

 Native American Fellowships